notahat/machinist/README.markdown

     Comment.make

 Machinist calls `save!` on your ActiveRecord model to create the comment, so it will throw an exception if the blueprint doesn't pass your validations.
-It also calls `reload` after the `create!`.
+It also calls `reload` after the `save!`.

 You can override values defined in the blueprint by passing parameters to make: